haeussma/masterthesis/book/_build/html/_sources/methods.md

 ### Saving of modeling results

-Modeling results from parameter estimation were written back to the EnzymeML document, containing the measurement data
+Modeling results from parameter estimation were written back to the EnzymeML document, which contained the measurement data by using PyEnzyme

 ## CaliPytion